B2B Demand Generation Glossary

 Revenue Operations

-Revenue operations is the strategic alignment of sales, marketing, and client success operations to drive predictable revenue growth.
-RevOps teams manage the technology stack, data governance, process optimization, and performance analytics across the entire revenue cycle.
+Revenue operations is the strategic alignment of sales, marketing, and client success to drive predictable revenue growth.
+RevOps teams own a wide operational mandate: the technology stack, data governance, process optimization, performance analytics, and the connective tissue that keeps those functions from drifting out of sync across the revenue cycle.
 According to Gartner's Revenue Operations Survey 2024, 75% of high-growth companies will deploy RevOps by 2025.

 Related Terms: Marketing Operations, Demand Waterfall, Pipeline Coverage Ratio